ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 ###What's next

-Now that you understand the fundamentals of moving application to Kubernetes, next you should run the **JPetStore** application in your Kubernetes cluster and apply the concepts you've learned.
+Now that you understand the fundamentals of moving the application to Kubernetes, next you should run the **JPetStore** application in your Kubernetes cluster and apply the concepts you've learned.
 Running the JPetStore demo, you will also learn how to extend a Kubernetes application using Watson services.

 The **JPetStore** demo can be found [here](https://github.ibm.com/ibmcloud/ModernizeDemo/). **ToDo: update the JPetStore link**